Mark Stimson: Managerial career

 In the early part of the 2007–08 season, speculation began to mount that Stimson would be approached to take over as manager of a Football League club, with Gillingham, Port Vale and Millwall all alleged to be interested in his services.
 He was offered a new contract by Stevenage on 16 October 2007, but resigned the following day.
 On 1 November, he was appointed as the new manager of Gillingham, and quickly moved to sign a number of Stevenage players, including Adam Miller and John Nutter.
 He was unable to recreate his previous success, however, and at the end of the 2007–08 season Gillingham were relegated from League One.
 He was also criticised by departing player Aaron Brown, who acknowledged that Stimson had strong coaching skills but described his man-management as "shocking".
-The following season the Gills finished fifth in League Two and beat Shrewsbury Town 1–0 in the play-off Final at Wembley Stadium to gain promotion, but in the 2009–10 season Gillingham were relegated back to League Two, after which Stimson's contract was terminated "by mutual consent" on 10 May 2010.
+The following season the Gills finished fifth in League Two and beat Shrewsbury Town 1–0 in the play-off final at Wembley Stadium to gain promotion, but in the 2009–10 season Gillingham were relegated back to League Two, after which Stimson's contract was terminated "by mutual consent" on 10 May 2010.

 On 1 June, Stimson was appointed as the new manager of League Two club Barnet, but was sacked seven months later on 1 January 2011 due to a bad string of results which left the club near the bottom of the table.
 Towards the latter stages of the 2010–11 season, Stimson accepted a coaching role at Dagenham & Redbridge.
 After a brief spell at Dagenham, he was appointed manager of Conference National club Kettering Town on 7 September 2011.
 On 4 January 2012, Stimson left Kettering with the team placed in the Conference relegation places.
 Four months later he was appointed manager of Thurrock following the club's relegation to the Isthmian League.
 At the age of 49, Stimson was registered as a player again for the 2017–18 season and named himself as a substitute on a number of occasions.

 On 10 May 2018, after leaving Thurrock as a result of the club folding, Stimson was appointed manager of Waltham Abbey.
 In November of the same year, however, he resigned in order to take over as manager of AFC Hornchurch.
 He led the club to the 2021 FA Trophy Final at Wembley Stadium, beating Hereford 3–1.

+After leaving Hornchurch at the end of the 2022–23 season, Stimson returned to Grays Athletic for the upcoming season, but he was sacked in November with the club lying second from bottom in the Isthmian League North Division.
+The following month he was appointed manager of Margate.
+Having been unable to prevent the club from being relegated, Stimson was dismissed from his role at the end of the season.

+In April 2025, Stimson was appointed assistant manager of Isthmian League Premier Division side Cray Wanderers for the 2025–26 season.